Guide on How To Embed a Survey in an Email Newsletter

 Likert scales

-This type measures how much respondents agree or disagree with a statement.
-Other rating scales may ask respondents to rate their satisfaction with something on a scale from “very satisfied” to “very unsatisfied” or “not likely” to “very likely”.
+This type of question measures how much respondents agree or disagree with a statement or asks their opinions on something on a scale from “very satisfied” to “very unsatisfied” or “not likely” to “very likely”.

 Source: Really Good Emails